SeanCooke/ProxyServer/README.md

 ## Concurrent Connections
 Multiple simultaneous service requests in parallel are handled with multithreading.
 In ProxyServer, the server listens at a fixed port on the main thread.
 When a TCP connection request is recieved, a new thread is spawned and the request is handled in the new thread.

+Concurrent connections can be tested by using `$ telnet` to connect to ProxyServer from one terminal window and before issuing a request, `$ telnet` to ProxyServer from a second terminal window, complete a request then complete your request in the first terminal window.

 ## References
 * Base server code modified from chapter 2.7.2 of __Computer Networking: A Top-Down Approach (7th Edition)__ by Kurose and Ross.